arcus-azure/arcus/community/blog/2020-04-Announcing-Arcus-Observability-v0.1/README.md

 Once our library is more stable we will collaborate with the owners to see if we can contribute some of it more upstream.

-Take a look what it has to offer!
+Take a look at what it has to offer!

 ## Writing Different Types of Telemetry